 Seamless Integration into Your AI Stack

-MintMCP's official Cursor Hooks partnership validates its architecture for coding agent governance.
-As coding agents operate with extensive system access—reading files, executing commands, and accessing production systems—this partnership demonstrates MintMCP's production-ready security posture.
+MintMCP's Cursor Hooks Partners Program listing validates its architecture for coding agent governance.
+As coding agents operate with extensive system access, reading files, executing commands, and accessing production systems, this listing demonstrates MintMCP's fit for coding-agent security workflows.

 For ChatGPT integration, see the guides on MCP Custom GPTs and tips for Custom Actions.